MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/troubleshooting/troubleshooting.md

 ## What do DSC logs contain?

-DSC logs are split over the three log channels based on the importance of the message.
-The operational log in DSC contains all error messages, and can be used to identify a problem.
-The analytic log has a higher volume of events, and can identify where error(s) occurred.
-This channel also contains verbose messages (if any).
-The debug log contains logs that can help you understand how the errors occurred.
-DSC event messages are structured such that every event message begins with a job ID that uniquely represents a DSC operation.
-The example below attempts to obtain the message from the first event logged into the operational DSC log.
+DSC logs to three different log channels based on the importance of the message.
+The operational log in DSC includes all error messages, and is useful for identifying a problem.
+The analytic log has a higher volume of events, and can identify where errors occurred.
+This channel also includes any emitted verbose messages.
+The debug log has logs that can help you understand how the errors occurred.
+DSC event messages begin with a job ID that uniquely represents a DSC operation.
+The following example attempts to get the message from the first event logged into the operational DSC log.

 ```powershell
 PS C:\> $AllDscOpEvents = Get-WinEvent -LogName "Microsoft-Windows-Dsc/Operational"